AdobeDocs/commerce-admin.en/help/getting-started/compliance-ccpa.md

       - Merchants whose stores are hosted on Adobe Commerce Cloud should contact Adobe Support for assistance deleting personal information.
 Contact your Adobe Technical Account Manager or Customer Support for more information.
       - Merchants running installations of Adobe Commerce or Magento Open Source on premise must implement their own process and script to delete personal information upon request.

-#### Step 5: Write the content for the required customer notifications.
+#### Step 5: Write the content for the required customer notifications

 **Stakeholders:** Legal, Customer Service, User Experience, Information Technology, Administrative Support